 - It was a Written Constitution.

-- It was a Flexible Constitution and two third members of the Assembly could bring amendment in the constitution.
+- It was a Flexible Constitution and two-third members of the Assembly could bring an amendment to the constitution.

 - Elaborate provisions were made for the higher judiciary to ensure its independence.